 (a) Choice of Law.
 The laws of the state of [choiceOfLaw] govern this agreement (without giving effect to its conflicts of law principles).

 (b) Venue.
 [Any suit to enforce this Agreement shall be brought exclusively in [venue] and the Parties hereby submit to the personal jurisdiction of such courts and waive any venue objection.]
 [The Parties irrevocably agree suit to enforce this Agreement shall be brought exclusively in the jurisdiction where the initial defendant in such action resides and waive any venue objection.]

+(c) Survival.
+Except as otherwise provided in this agreement, the preamble and sections 1 (Universal NDA), 2 (Confidential Information), 3 (Exclusions), 5 (Term and Termination), 9 (Remedies), and 9 (General) will survive termination of this agreement.

+(d) Notice.
+All notices required or permitted under this agreement must be in writing and sent via electronic mail or overnight courier service (e.g., FedEx) to the addresses listed above or to such other address as may be specified in writing by either party.

+(e) Entire Agreement.
+This agreement is the parties’ entire agreement regarding its subject matter and supersedes all previous agreements and communications (written or oral) relating to its subject matter.
+If any provision of this Agreement is found to be unenforceable, it (and related provisions) will be interpreted to best accomplish the parties’ intended purpose.
+Amendments to this agreement must be in writing and signed by both parties.
+Waivers must be signed by the waiving party and one waiver does not imply any future waiver.
+This agreement may be executed in any number of counterparts, each of which shall be deemed to be an original and all of which taken together comprise a single instrument.

-IN WITNESS WHEREOF, the Parties hereto have executed this Mutual Non-Disclosure Agreement by their duly authorized officers or representatives as of the Effective Date first set forth above.
+the Parties have executed this Mutual Non-Disclosure Agreement by their duly authorized officers or representatives as of the Effective Date first set forth above.